vippsas/vipps-woocommerce/readme.txt

 = 2018.11.xx version 1.1.2 =
 * Support 'quantity' when buying products directly
+* Support for WP5.0 and WooCommerce 3.5.1 tested

 = 2018.10.29 version 1.1.1 =
 * Backwards compatibility to 3.3.x added for direct buys